Mark Langston: Amateur career

+Seattle Mariners (1984–1989)

-Langston pitched collegiately at San Jose State and was drafted by the Seattle Mariners in the second round (35th overall) of the 1981 Major League Baseball draft.
-He was chosen as a compensation pick from the Texas Rangers for the signing of Bill Stein, and signed with the Mariners for $40,000.
+The Seattle Mariners selected him in the second round (35th overall) of the 1981 MLB draft.
+He was chosen as a compensation pick from the Texas Rangers for the signing of Bill Stein.
+He signed with the Mariners for $40,000.

 Langston debuted for the Mariners in 1984 with fellow rookie Alvin Davis.
 He made his major league debut on April 7, 1984, allowing two earned runs in seven innings while striking out five to earn the win against the Milwaukee Brewers.
-Davis' performance won him the American League Rookie of the Year award, but Langston's performance was voted worthy of the Rookie Pitcher of the Year award, as he finished the year with a 17–10 record, a 3.40 ERA, and a league-leading 204 strikeouts in 35 games (33 starts).
-He also led the majors in walks, with 118.
-He went on to lead the league in strikeouts two more times while playing for the Mariners, recording 245 strikeouts in 1986, and 262 in 1987.
+After throwing his first MLB shutout on June 26 against the Chicago White Sox, he finished his rookie season with a 3.03 ERA in his final 18 starts, losing only four decisions.
+He finished second to Davis in American League (AL) Rookie of the Year Award voting and won the Sporting News Rookie Pitcher of the Year Award, finishing the year with a 17–10 record, a 3.40 ERA, and a league-leading 204 strikeouts in 35 games (33 starts).
+He also led the majors with 118 walks.

+After dealing with a sore arm in his second season, Langston led the AL in strikeouts two more times while playing for the Mariners, recording 245 strikeouts in 1986, and 262 in 1987.
 In 1989, Langston began the season 4–5 with a 3.56 ERA in 10 starts before being traded.

+Montreal Expos (1989)

-After rejecting a three-year, $7.1 million contract extension, the Mariners traded Langston, who was their top pitcher at the time, to the Montreal Expos with pitcher Mike Campbell for pitchers Randy Johnson, Gene Harris and Brian Holman on May 25, 1989.
-He made 24 starts with the Expos, going 12–9 with a 2.39 ERA and 175 strikeouts in 176 2/3 innings.
-Combined between Seattle and Montreal, Langston went 16–14 with a career-low 2.74 ERA in 34 total starts.
+After rejecting a three-year, $7.1 million contract extension, the Mariners traded Langston, their top pitcher at the time, to the Montreal Expos with pitcher Mike Campbell for pitchers Randy Johnson, Gene Harris and Brian Holman on May 25, 1989.
+Langston made 24 starts with the Expos, going 12–9 with a 2.39 ERA and 175 strikeouts in 176 2/3 innings.
+Combined between Seattle and Montreal, Langston went 16–14 with a career-low 2.74 ERA in 34 starts.